kudobuilder/kudo/keps/0012-operator-extensions.md

   description: Storage location of sample data to load
 ```

-Would combine in the extension framework as though the following parameters file was used:
+Would combine in the extension operator as though the following parameters file was used:

 ```yaml
 backup: